NGINX settings

 nginx['real_ip_recursive'] = 'on'

-By default, Linux package installations use the IP addresses in real_ip_trusted_addresses as GitLab trusted proxies, which will keep users from being listed as signed in from those IPs.
+By default, Linux package installations use the IP addresses in real_ip_trusted_addresses as GitLab trusted proxies.
+The trusted proxy configuration prevents users from being listed as signed in from those IP addresses.

 Save the file and reconfigure GitLab for the changes to take effect.